GuilloteauQ/artefact-lifetime/rep24/slides.typ

 // ))

-#let pres_title = "Longevity of Artifacts in Leading Parallel and Distributed Systems Conferences: A Review of The State of the Practice in 2023"
+#let pres_title = "Longevity of Artifacts in Leading Parallel and Distributed Systems Conferences:\nA Review of The State of the Practice in 2023"
 #let short_title = "Longevity of Artifacts: Review of the State of the Practice in 2023 (hal-04562691)"
 #let presenter = "Quentin Guilloteau"
 #let date = "June 19th 2024"